gdq12/blockchain-analysis/blockchain_background.md

 * there is privacy protection since Ethereum is a pseudonymous network where transactions are tied to unique cryptographic address and not to a real person address

+## Blockchain KPI metrics

+## Transaction metrics

+* transaction volume: number of trasactions processed by the blockchain within a period of time.
+Indicates active use and reflect popularity and adoption.

+* transaction value: value of assets moved acorss the blockchain in a given period of time.
+This is indicative of significant economic activity.

+* active addresses: unique count of address involved in trasactions during a given period of time.
+This is a user engagement metric.

+* total addresses: number of unique addresses in the network irrespective of their activity.
+This provides info on the networks growth and user base.
+Another metric that demonstrates popularity and adoption.

+## Network Health etrics

+* hash rate: measures total computational power dedicated to mining and securing the blockchain.
+It is crucial for proof-of-work (POW) for it represents the networks security level.
+A higher rate means that the network is more secure and resistant to attacks and more computational resources are required to compromise the network.

+* block time: avg amt of time it take for a new block to be added to the chain.
+This metric influences transaction confirmation times, with shorter avg times reflecting quicker confirmations.

+* block size: avg size of blocks in blockchain.
+Larger block sizes indicate a given block can handle more transactions, which leads to increase throughput with the the need of more storage and processing power from the node.

+* network fees: cost paid by users to have transactions processed and confirmed.
+Higher fees indicate network congestion, which goes hand in hand with higher demand and transaction processing.
+Higher fees also reflect users willingness to pay for transaction priority.

+### Value metrics

+* NVT (network value to transactions): a ratio calculated as market capitilization divided by transaction volume.
+It the same as the price-to-earning (P/E) ratio in finance.
+A lower value reflects the networks value is well-supported by transaction activity.

+    + market capitilization/cap: current price of cryptocurrency x totla num of coins in circulation.

+    + market capitilization gives a sense of the cryptocurrency market, whether it is over or undervalued.

+## Decentralization metrics

+* DTPS (decentralized transactions per second): its the measurement of transaction speed with level of decentralization, factoring in throughput and decentralization.
+This is a good metric to compare different blockchains.

+* gini coefficient: measure of inequality in the distribution of resources (like wealth or token holding).
+A lower coefficient  reveals more even distribution, while the other end indicates greater inequality.

+* nakamoto coefficient: num of entities required to collude/disrupt the networks consensus mechanism.
+This evaluates how many entities control the networks consensus.
+Higher coefficient indicates a more decentralized network.

 ## Helpful Links